-Mitigation of aesthetic effects are determined during the project's final design and through the public involvement process.
-CFX will evaluate potential solutions that are feasible.
-Because of engineering, financial and maintenance reasons, a potential solution may not be feasible.
+- Mitigation of aesthetic effects and landscaping are determined during the project's final design and through the public involvement process.
+CFX will evaluate potential solutions that are feasible and reasonable. - Relocation of utilities impacted by the construction of the project will be conducted prior to construction where feasible and reasonable.
+Interruption in services for relocated utilities will be minimized and coordinated with appropriate agencies.